 Risk/Challenge Description Mitigation different networks if the primary network goes down.
 Unbanked Population Not everyone has access to a credit/debit card as some of the population remains unbanked.
 Consider the feasibility and utility of alternative payment methods, such as prepaid debit cards.
-Demand Charges rges During peak period usage, it is more costly to provide electricity.
+Demand Charges During peak period usage, it is more costly to provide electricity.
 Utility providers may add additional demand charges on top of standard electricity prices to compensate for the increased delivery costs.
-Still providing a of charging.
-AE EVSE operators with utility pro understand an expected dema Vandalism and Damage Charging stations could be vandalized if not properly secured or damaged from improper use (e.g., vehicle crash, driving over charging cords) Implement security features such as protective bollards, retractable cords, vandal- proof chargers, closed circuit television.
+Consider software at charging stations to allow for variable pricing.
+This would help to manage peak demand and minimize operating costs while still providing adequate levels of charging.
+ADOT can assist EVSE operators in coordinating with utility providers to understand and anticipate expected demand charges.
+Vandalism and Damage Charging stations could be vandalized if not properly secured or damaged from improper use (e.g., vehicle crash, driving over charging cords) Implement security features such as protective bollards, retractable cords, vandal- proof chargers, closed circuit television.
 Supply Chain Shortages Due to the COVID-19 pandemic, supply chain shortages exist across all industries, including items needed for EV infrastructure deployment (i.e., raw materials, microchips, equipment, and labor).
 As all 50 states are simultaneously procuring and deploying NEVI-compliant infrastructure, this impact could worsen.
 Actively plan for and incorporate longer-than- expected lead times for the procurement of materials when developing schedules.
 Extreme Weather and Battery Fires During the extreme heat of the summer months, EVs are more susceptible to lithium- ion battery fires.
 These fires are difficult to extinguish.
 Mitigation strategies would include adequate fire suppression facilities at key locations.